IT’S 2:18AM EASTERN STANDARD TIME

 Mitani is located in the Lotte Palace, and so you might figure it’s easy to find.
 You’d figure wrong.
 Google Maps will direct you to an door on 51st that’s closed nights and weekends.
 That’s a problem for a restaurant mostly open on nights and weekends.

-So instead, pass the two security guards on Madison, walk down the opulent staircase, and make a left.
+So instead, enter on Madison, pass the two security guards, walk down the opulent staircase, and make a left.
 Look for this small marquee.

 MAKE SURE YOU GO TO THE BATHROOM FIRST